-- Bit 15: Drive\Is\Enabled Set to "1" when the motor driver section of the SMD17K is enabled and current is available to the motor.
+- Bit 15: Drive\Is\Enabled Set to "1" when the motor driver section of the SMD23K or SMD24K is enabled and current is available to the motor.
 Set to "0" when the motor driver section is disabled.
 If this bit is set to "1", the motor current remains present when an E-Stop input is active.
 Motor current is removed if there is a Driver\Fault (Bit 7 below) regardless of the state of this bit.
-This bit will remain set if the motor current has been removed because motion is not occurring and the Idle Current Reduction is programmed to its 0% setting. - Bit 14: Stall Detected Set to "1" when a motor stall has been detected. - Bit 13: Command\Acknowledge - Normally "0".
-This bit is set to "1" when one of the following commands completes successfully: - ➤ Preset Position - > Preset Encoder Position - ➤ Reset Errors
+Motor current is also removed if the motor is idle and Idle Current Reduction is programmed to its To 0% setting. - Bit 14: Stall\Detected Set to "1" when a motor stall has been detected. - Bit 13: Command\Acknowledge - Normally "0".
+This bit is set to "1" when one of the following commands completes successfully: - Preset Position - Preset Encoder Position - ➤ Reset Errors